BWOil/BankingAppConsole/README.md

   - Reusability: Components and services can be reused across multiple managers.
 - **Implementation Details**:
 <p align="left">
+  The ⁠ LoginSystem ⁠ class achieves dependency injection through its constructor.
+The LoginSystem and Menu classes utilize constructor-based dependency injection for CustomerManager and other dependencies, enhancing flexibility and testability.
+This approach allows easy integration of different implementations and facilitates unit testing, aligning with the Dependency Inversion Principle for a more robust and modular design.
   <img src="design patterns/dependency-injection.png" alt="Image"/>
   <img src="design patterns/dependency-injection-1.png" alt="Image"/>
   <img src="design patterns/updated_facade.png" alt="Image"/>